3liz/lizmap-documentation/source/publish/configuration/print.rst

 For OpenStreetMap baselayers, it is possible to use an XML file for GDAL to exploit the OpenStreetMap tile services.
 Its use is described in the GDAL documentation https://gdal.org/frmt_wms.html or in this blog post https://www.3liz.com/blog/rldhont/index.php?post/2012/07/17/OpenStreetMap-Tiles-in-QGIS (beware, EPSG code should be 3857).

+For IGN baselayers, you can use IGN's WMS or WMTS url.
+The key used for this url need to be protected by referer and IP.
+In referer, you have to indicate your projects page's URL like this : ``.*your-url.fr.*``.
+In IP, you have to indicate your Lizmap server's IP and your computer's IP (to open IGN's WMS url in QGIS on your computer).
+Both IP addresses must be separated by a comma.
+Beware, if you use IGN WMS or WMTS layers, QGIS project's EPSG code should be 3857.

 Adding your own images in a layout
 ----------------------------------